Christianity in the ante-Nicene period: Infant baptism

-Infant baptism was widely practised at least by the third century, but it is disputed whether it was in the first centuries of Christianity.
+Infant baptism was widely practised at least by the 3rd century AD, but it is disputed whether it was in the first centuries of Christianity.
 Some believe that the Church in the apostolic period practised infant baptism, arguing that the mention of the baptism of households in the Acts of the Apostles would have included children within the household.
 Others believe that infants were excluded from the baptism of households, citing verses of the Bible that describe the baptized households as believing, which infants are incapable of doing.
-In the second century, Irenaeus, bishop of Lyons, may have referred to it.
+In the 2nd century AD, Irenaeus, bishop of Lyon, may have referred to it.
 Additionally, Justin Martyr wrote about baptism in First Apology (written in the mid-second century), describing it as a choice and contrasting it with the lack of choice one has in one's physical birth.
 However, Justin Martyr also seems to imply elsewhere that believers were "disciples from childhood", indicating, perhaps, their baptism.

 The so-called Apostolic Tradition says to "Baptize first the children, and if they can speak for themselves let them do so.
 Otherwise, let their parents or other relatives speak for them."
-If it was written by Hippolytus of Rome, Apostolic Tradition could be dated about 215, but recent scholars believe it to be material from separate sources ranging from the middle second to the fourth century, being gathered and compiled on about 375–400.
+If it was written by Hippolytus of Rome, Apostolic Tradition could be dated about 215, but recent scholars believe it to be material from separate sources ranging from the middle second to the fourth century, being gathered and compiled about 375–400.

 The third century evidence is clearer, with both Origen (calling infant baptism "according to the usage of the Church") and Cyprian advocating the practice.
 Tertullian acknowledges the practice (and that sponsors would speak on behalf of the children), but, holding an unusual view of marriage, argues against it, on the grounds that baptism should be postponed until after marriage.

 Interpretation of the baptismal practices of the early church is important to groups such as Baptists, Anabaptists, and the Churches of Christ who believe that infant baptism was a development that occurred during the late second to early third centuries.
-The early Christian writings mentioned above, which date from the second and third century indicate that Christians as early as the second century did maintain such a practice.
+The early Christian writings mentioned above, which date from the second and third century, indicate that Christians as early as the second century did maintain such a practice.